maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 Wayland defines asynchronous requests from client to server and events in the other direction.
 Input, window configuration, frame callbacks and buffer release return as events.
 GTK and Qt normally hide much of this through their Wayland backends and `libwayland-client`.

 Mutter, KWin and Sway implement the server side in the compositor.
-Wayland is not serverless.
-The compositor also acts as the display server.
+The compositor acts as the Wayland display server.

 ## 7. Buffers are where the paths meet